Tondorf/twsfwphysx/BUILDING.md

 # Building with CMake

+**TL;DR**: This is a header-only library and you don't need CMake.
+Include [`include/twsfwphysx/twsfwphysx.h`](include/twsfwphysx/twsfwphysx.h) where needed and define `TWSFWPHYSX_IMPLEMENTATION` for one of them.

+However, if you plan to embed twsfwphysx in other CMake projects or prefer to have a clean installation, read the description below!

 ## Build

 This project doesn't require any special command-line flags to build to keep things simple.